DevOpsTribe/congruit/README.md

 ==> Centos7: 2017/01/03 09:02:04 Workplace install_screen@3 not needed here!
 ==> Centos7: 2017/01/03 09:02:04 Extecuted works: 1
 ```

-## Prerequisites
-1. GO
-2. a stockroom.
-You can take as example the stockroom present in this repo.
-Please, create symlink from stockroom/workplaces/foo to stockroom/workplaces_enabled/foo if you want apply the workplace "foo" during congruit execution

 ## Usage
 1. `git clone https://github.com/lucky-sideburn/congruit.git`